newrelic-experimental/caos-ansible-roles/caos.ansible_roles/roles/nr_otel_distribution/README.md

-OpenTelemetry Collector role
+New Relic OpenTelemetry Collector Distribution role
 ============================

-An Ansible role that can be used to install and/or configure the Open Telemetry Collector.
+An Ansible role that can be used to install and/or configure the New Relic OpenTelemetry Collector Distribution.

 Requirements
 ------------